ModuleLoader/es-module-loader/docs/production-workflows.md

   traceur --dir app app-build --modules=instantiate
 ```

-With the above, we can load from the separate files identical to loading ES6.
+With the above, we can load from the separate files identical to loading ES6, but with full CSP compatibility.

 #### Building across module formats

 If using a loader like [SystemJS](https://github.com/systemjs/systemjs) to load different module formats, then a build can also be performed across module formats as well.

-See [SystemJS builder](https://github.com/systemjs/builder) for this combined approach.
+See [SystemJS builder](https://github.com/systemjs/builder) for a combined approach.